AshMartian/momentum_mouse/README.md

 ## The Solution

-Inertia Scroller solves this by:
+momentum mouse solves this by:

 1. Intercepting your mouse's scroll wheel events
 2. Applying physics-based inertia and momentum calculations